top of page

 Gabriele Münter Portrait of Marianne Werefkin 1909 Stadtische Galerie im Lenbachhaus © DACS 2023

-30 works by The Blue Rider circle go on show.
-Visitors will experience a collection of masterpieces from paintings, sculpture, and photography to performance and sound.
 It's a huge collaboration with the German gallery Lenbachhaus in Munich who have offered Tate unprecedented access to their collection.
-The artworks which will go on show in London will be the first time they've been brought together in the UK in 80 years.
+The artworks on show in London are the first time they've been brought together in the UK in 80 years.

 Muholi describes themself as a visual activist.
 From the early 2000s, they have documented and celebrated the lives of South Africa’s Black lesbian, gay, trans, queer and intersex communities.